liuk22/liuk22/README.md

 Hi, I'm Kaichen!

-- I'm an undergrad at the University of California, Berkeley in their senior year at the Electrical Engineering and Computer Sciences department.
 - I love robotics, automotives, tennis, rock music, the outdoors, and searching for awesome places to eat.
 - Please reach out to my [LinkedIn](linkedin.com/in/liuk22) if you would like to chat!